 Kinetic Sand brings home the fun of building castles at the beach, without the mess — or the sunscreen!
 Our kids tested and compared Spin Master’s Kinetic Sand with four other play sands, including a DIY play sand, to find out what is the best kids play sand.
-This post and video are sponsored by Spin Master but our opinions are 100% our own.
+This post and video are sponsored by Spin Master but our opinions are always our own.

 If I could close my eyes and wish myself anywhere in the world, I would land myself on a sandy beach next to an azure sea, where I could wiggle my toes in the sand while I sipped an icy drink and made sand castles with my kids.

 Yes, there is nothing more peaceful than a perfect day at the beach — there is just something blissful about making sand castles and letting warm sand run through our fingers.

 But when those white sand beaches and turquoise waters are thousands of miles away or we just don’t want to slather on sunscreen and pack the car to head to our local beach, my kids and I can have some magical sand fun at home with Kinetic Sand — a play sand that is so addictive and oddly satisfying you will love it as much as your kids do.

 There is a good reason that Kinetic Sand videos and photos are blowing up online.
 When you grab a handful of Kinetic Sand, smoosh it between your fingers and begin to mold it into shapes, you will understand the power of this wild creation.

 There are millions of views of people slicing knives into Kinetic Sand creations because it is so crazy satisfying!
 It is the strangest sensation — unlike anything you have felt before.

 Once you see it, you too will be grabbing a knife and sliding it through Kinetic Sand castles too.
 It really is #SANDISFYING.